 After the password is stored, you will be prompted:

 Clicking next returns you to the Web tab.
 Scroll down to the ‘Code’ section.
-You may need to edit the source code or working directories (by clicking on them) so that they are both ‘/home/your_username/py4web’.
+Edit the source code and working directories (by clicking on them) so that they are both ‘/home/your_username/py4web’ (fill in your Pythonanywhere username).

 Click the link for WSGI configuration file and your WSGI configuration file appears in an editor.
-You may need to edit the project_home definition so that it reads:
+Click on the link to open the editor and replace the entire contents with:

 Be sure to Save the edited file using the button at the top of the screen!

 Switch to Files tab using the menu at top right, and click on ‘py4web’ on the left side to open that directory.
-You should find bottle_app.py in the contents.
-Click on the small edit (pencil) icon beside it to open it in an editor.
-Select and delete the existing content and copy and paste the following:
+You should find bottle_app.py in the contentse.
+Click on the small edit (pencil) icon beside it to open it in the editor.
+If necessary create a new file with that name.
+Select and delete any existing content and copy and paste the following:

 import os